rgherta/k8s-libvirt/README.md

 * 10.32.0.0/28
 * 10.16.0.0/28

 The external interface should be attached to default zone, in fedora it is FedoraWorstation.
-You should be able to successfully test ping between machines and connectivity with host/internet.
+You should be successful testing ipv4/6 connectivity also with host.
+To allow external route make sure to enable masquerade on host default zone as shown in the above step.

 ## Run k8s